telatin/seqfu2/docs/usage.md

   · tail                : view last sequences
   · view                : view sequences with colored quality and oligo matches

+Type 'seqfu version' or 'seqfu citation' to print the version and paper, respectively.
-Add --help after each command to print usage
+Add --help after each command to print its usage.
 ```

 ## Subprograms